AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/MergeService/Merge.md

 MergeService.Merge Method (CAEXDocument, ExternalReferenceType, Stream, String[], Boolean)
 ==========================================================================================
-AutomationML 2.1 APIMerges the defined ExternalReference into the provided CAEXDocument.
+Merges the defined ExternalReference into the provided CAEXDocument.
 The source is loaded from the provided external source stream.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)